Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     Note: this ID only needs to be unique within the given transaction and **name**, so it can be as simple as “1”, “2”… or it can be a globally unique ID if desired.
 Defaults to empty string if not passed.

-    `description:` Free form text for providing additional details about the signal (for example: a sales order ID or a specific product being purchased or inquired about).

     `occurred_at_time:` This allows batching of signal results at a later time and still capture the exact time the signal event happened.
 See **Timestamp Formats** section below for descriptions of supported timestamps.
 Defaults to the time of the API request if not provided.

-    `sale_amount(deprecated):` Money with up to 2 decimal places (period separated).
-    Assumed to be in the same currency as the organization that owns the signal being reported.
-    Defaults to null if not passed.
-(Recommended to omit parameter if no sale occurred, instead of passing 0).
-    Do not include formatting such as currency symbol or separators (i.e. commas).

     `revenue:` Money with up to 2 decimal places (period separated).
     Assumed to be in the same currency as the organization that owns the signal being reported.